Panology/awsuglnk/README.md

 * `account-setup` - This contains the best practices and code we put together to help automate AWS account setup
 * `git-secrets` - Prevents you from committing passwords and other sensitive information to a git repository.
 * `prowler` - AWS CIS Benchmark Tool

+Some things we would use:

+* A free SAML IDP we could use to play with